carninesix/Personal-Porfolio/README.md

 - Add footer

 ### Front page
-- Use grid (seems easier that way)
+- Populate grid
+- Create fake reviews

 ### Projects
 - Make it more like the Articles page (3 cards per row with flexbox)